what-is-proxy/WiVRn/docs/building.md

  * For vaapi (AMD/Intel), it requires ffmpeg with vaapi and libdrm support, as well as vaapi drivers for the GPU
  * For nvenc (Nvidia), it requires cuda and nvidia driver
- * For x264 (software encoding), it requires libx264
+ * For x265 (software encoding), it requires libx265

-Some distributions such as Fedora don't ship h264 and h265 encoders and need specific repositories.
+Some distributions such as Fedora don't ship h265 encoders and need specific repositories.

 ## Compile